smartcontractkit/chainlink-ccip/docs/billing.md

 We have 2 plugins (Commit and Execute).

-Commit is the one responsible for responsible for reporting gas prices, and token prices that don't come from keystone.
+Commit is the one responsible for reporting gas prices, and token prices that don't come from keystone.

 Execute is responsible for fee boosting [Add Link] during the actual execution of messages.